-The Hon Kyam Maher MLC, who had chaired the Jonit Committee, introduced a Private Members' Bill in the Upper House in December 2020.
+The Hon Kyam Maher MLC, who had chaired the Joint Committee, introduced a Private Members' Bill in the Upper House in December 2020.
 The bill is very closely modelled on the Victorian Bill.

 On 5 May the bill was passed in the Upper House with 14 votes to 7.
 On 26 May 2021 the Lower House voted 33-5 to debate the bill in detail.
-Final debate is expected to conclude 9 June 2021.
+After amendments which saw the bill returned to the Upper House, which passed another amendment, the bill was finally passed on 24 June 2021.

 How it will work